pepa65/bulletin/README.md

 `<ip-address> bulletin`

 (Suitable IP addresses can be gleaned by: `ip a |grep -o 'inet[^ ]* [^/]*'`.)

-Only necessary when displaying local pages, for sure for 'bulletin'.

 #### Download
 Clone the git repo: